 The first time you attempt to register for a given term, you must first review the registration agreement (a copy of which appears below) and agree to the conditions before you can proceed with online registration.

 - Payment of tuition and other fees becomes your obligation as soon as you register for classes.
 This obligation remains until the debt is paid in full or until you officially withdraw from the college within the refund period.
+The University reserves the right to make schedule changes or changes in modality that are necessary due to any unforseen event or circumstances beyond their control.

 - All financial obligations are due in full by the first day of your class.
 If you are unable to pay in full, arrangements must be made with the Student Accounts Office.